 Joseph Lahti has served as a director of the Company since May 2017 (when the Company at the time of such election was Black Ridge Acquisition Corp.).
 Mr. Lahti has been a director of Black Ridge Oil & Gas, Inc. since August 2012.
 Mr. Lahti is a Minneapolis native and leader in numerous Minnesota business and community organizations.
 As principal of JL Holdings since 1989, Mr. Lahti has provided funding and management leadership to several early-stage or distressed companies.
 From 1993 to 2002, he held the positions of chief operating officer, president, chief executive officer and chairman at Shuffle Master, Inc., a company that provided innovative products to the gaming industry.
-Mr. Lahti served as a director of PokerTek, Inc., a publicly traded company, from 2008 until it was sold in October 2014 (including serving as chairman of the board from 2012 to 2014), and he is also an independent director and chairman of the board of Innealta Capital, an investment manager.
-Previously, Mr. Lahti also served on the board of directors of Voyager Oil & Gas, Inc. and Zomax, Inc., and served as the chairman of the board of directors of Shuffle Master, Inc. Through his public company board experience, he has participated on, and chaired, both Audit and Compensation Committees.
+Mr. Lahti served as a director of PokerTek, Inc., a publicly traded company, from 2008 until it was sold in October 2014 (including serving as chairman of the board of Innealta Capital, an investment manager.
+Previously, Mr. Lahti also served on the board of directors of Shuffle Master, Inc. Through his public company board experience, he has participated on, and chaired, both Audit and Compensation Committees.
 Mr. Lahti has a Bachelor of Arts degree in Economics from Harvard College.

 Ho Min Kim has served as a director of the Company since August 2019.
 He is a co-Founder and Partner at SparkLabs Global Ventures.
 He is also a co-Founder and Partner at SparkLabs, a startup accelerator in Korea.
 He was also co-Founder and President of N3N, an IoT platform company and Cisco's first Korean venture capital investment.
 Previously, he was Chief Executive Officer of Nexonova, a game development studio of Nexon Corp (Japan Tokyo Stock Exchange: 3659) that specialized in Social Network Games.
 Prior to Nexonova, he served as Executive Vice President of Nexon Corp, and Head of Nexon's Portal and Web Services.
-He received his B.S. in Biomedical Engineering from Northwestern University, and also a M.S. in Bio-medical Engineering from Korea Advanced Institute of Science and Technology (KAIST).
+He received his B.S. in Bio-medical Engineering from Northwestern University, and also a M.S. in Bio-medical Engineering from Korea Advanced Institute of Science and Technology (KAIST).
 He also completed the Stanford University's Graduate School of Business's Executive Management Program.